TheMoxyFoxy/legends-and-lore-rulebook/content/pages/keywords.md

 ## Disoriented
 While Disoriented, all actions you make for the turn have Difficulty to hit.
 At the end of each turn, the disoriented character must make a difficulty `12` Durability saving throw to break out of this condition.

+## Range of Influence
+The largest range of the melee weapons you have equipped.